TimoOerlemans/Portfolio-Research/Portfolio.md

 I think I am on beginning because in the groupsproject we use a projectboard and have done a Peerpulse where we gave feedback to eachother what could be done better.

 <img width="545" alt="image" src="https://user-images.githubusercontent.com/99472273/159669126-d0111f9f-40ab-4ac2-be85-cb7052e68485.png">

+## STARR(T)

+#### Situation

+We were recording the retrospective on april 21 and talked about what could be done better.
+The 3 weeks before that went pretty good because we could check everything off that we would do in those 3 weeks.
+But in my eyes not everyone was helping as much in the project.

+#### Task

+My task in this conversation was just tell what I found about these 3 weeks.
+In those 3 weeks I worked mostly on the frontend.
+I made the account function in our application because that was an requirement from the stakeholders.
+Some others were working on the overview function (so you see all your information about a flight and accomodation).
+After I was done with my task I wanted to help someone else with there tasks.
+So I helped with the overview and made it work.

+#### Action

+During those tasks some people did not work on something and were doing other things not related to the project.
+So I wanted to say something in the retrospective so I could see what they were doing during the time we were working.
+I didn't wanted to blame everything on them after just one sprint because they need the time to improve themself.

+#### Result

+As an result we made an agreement that we were going to be more involved with eachother work.
+This is for now good but we will see it in the next sprint.
+If we continue to keep this promise it will work because then we can see more of what they are doing and say something quicker if they don't do anything.

+#### Reflection

+For me the conversation went good and we made some promises that should keep this problem away.
+I think I did a good job in not immediatly being the one who is going for someones throat.
+I hope to see some better results in the next 3 weeks.
+The next time the one thing I would change about what I have done is that it needed to be said earlier.
+So they could change there behavior quicker and do some more work.

+#### Transfer